 This site uses video to effectively profile students who benefit from aid and the net price calculator is also prominent.
 The site also offers an A to Z index approach that makes sense for the detailed and dense financial aid content.

 Who’s doing this well?
 Do you have a favorite financial aid website?
-I’d love to see it and feature it on the mStoner blog.
 Let me know.